juangarcesco/Build-a-Kitty-Ipsum-Translator/review.md

 `sed 's/r/2/' name.txt`

+Esta línea de sed reemplaza la primera aparición de la letra "r" en cada línea de name.txt por el número "2".

-71. You can see that it replaced the r with a 2 in freeCodeCamp.
-Use it again to replace free with f233 in the same way.
+**71. You can see that it replaced the r with a 2 in freeCodeCamp.
+Use it again to replace free with f233 in the same way.**

 `sed 's/free/f233/' name.txt`